 I submitted most of my application materials, but a few items are still missing.
 Will my application be considered?

-No. If any of the required application materials is missing, the Graduate School will not send your application packet to the department for consideration.
+No. If any of the required application materials are missing, the Office of Admissions Processing will not send your application packet to the department for consideration.

-In addition to Sociological Theory, Research Methods, and Statistics, our areas of concentration include Race and Ethnic Relations, Social Inequality, Migration/Immigration, Criminology/Criminal Justice, Social Psychology, Medical Sociology, Family Violence, Sociology of Religion, Sociology of Culture, and Urban and Community Sociology.
+In addition to Sociological Theory, Research Methods, and Statistics, our areas of specialization include Race and Ethnic Relations, Social Inequality, Migration/Immigration, Criminology/Criminal Justice, Social Psychology, Medical Sociology, Sociology of Religion, Sociology of Culture, and Urban and Community Sociology.